Chelsea Houska And Kailyn Lowry Defend Themselves Against ‘Teen Mom 2’ Edits

 Kailyn Lowry and Javi Marroquin parted ways last year and she quickly moved on with someone new.

-To see mor of Chelsea Houska and Kailyn Lowry, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.
+To see more of Chelsea Houska and Kailyn Lowry, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.

 [Featured Image by MTV]